Australia fully reopens borders shut by COVID pandemic, welcomes back tourists

 Once a champion of COVID-suppression strategy, Australia shifted away from its fortress-style controls and relentless lockdowns since late last year and began living with the virus after reaching higher vaccination levels.
 Skilled migrants, international students and backpackers have been allowed to fly into Australia since November in a staggered reopening exercise.

 As borders fully reopen, Australia's outbreak of the Omicron coronavirus variant appears to have passed its peak with hospital admissions steadily falling over the past three weeks.
-The bulk of Australia's pandemic total of around 2.7 million confirmed cases has been detected since the emergence of Omicron in late November.
-Total deaths stood at 4,913.
+The bulk of Australia's pandemic total of about 2.7 million confirmed cases has been detected since the emergence of Omicron in late November.
+Total deaths stood at 4,929.

+Just over 15,600 new cases and 17 deaths were registered by midday on Monday with two states due to report later.

 ($1 = 1.3959 Australian dollars)